selenalarson/selenalarson.github.io/README.md

 ## notes

-- can't run both at the same time
+- can't run both at the same time so use the port option `jekyll serve --watch -P 4001`